-Effective March, 2013, the Committee recommended and the Board approved, subject to stockholder approval, the Restated LTIP that would increase the maximum number of shares of common stock of the Company (the "Common Stock") that may be issued under the Restated LTIP by 1,620,000 shares, to 3,952,211 shares (which includes 2,332,211 shares previously authorized and approved by shareholders but not yet awarded as of December 31, 2012 as shown in the table on page 51).
+Effective March 2017, the Committee recommended and the Board approved, subject to stockholder approval, the Restated LTIP that would increase the maximum number of shares of common stock of the Company (the "Common Stock") that may be issued under the Restated LTIP by 1,680,000 to 3,429,818 shares (which includes 1,749,818 shares previously authorized and approved by shareholders but not yet awarded as of March 31, 2017).
+Included on page 47 (see "Updated Equity Compensation Information") are updates to our equity compensation program as of March 31, 2017.
 The Committee believes that increasing the total number of shares available for awards under the Restated LTIP is necessary to ensure that a sufficient number of shares will be available to fund our compensation programs for the next several years, taking into account the Company's growth strategy and expansion and acquisition plans.
-During 2013, approximately 363,000 shares were awarded.
-If the amendment is approved by our stockholders, we plan to register the offer and sale of the 1,620,000 additional shares of Common Stock on a registration statement on Form S-8.
+If the amendment is approved by our stockholders, we plan to register the offer and sale of the 1,680,000 additional shares of Common Stock on a registration statement on Form S-8.
 If shares of Common Stock are changed into or exchanged for a different kind or number of shares, for example in the event of a stock split, stock dividend or other recapitalization, then the number and kind of shares which may be issued under the Restated LTIP, the limitations on the number of shares which may be made subject to awards and the terms and provisions of outstanding awards will be appropriately adjusted to reflect such change in the Common Stock.